rdammkoehler/DockerKata/31_restart_container.md

 ## Intent

-The purpose of this kata is to familiarse yourself with the process of restarting a container.
+The purpose of this kata is to familiarize yourself with the process of restarting a container.

 ## Overview

-In this exercise we will create a container, list the running containers, then restart the container, then list the running containers, then we will stop the container and delete it.
+In this exercise, we will create a container, list the running containers, then restart the container, then list the running containers, then we will stop the container and delete it.

 ## Kata Steps